jbgreer/usbd_cdc_acm_pca10059/README.md

-# Nordic Semiconductor usbd_cdc_acmPCA10059 nRF52840 Dongle Example
+# Nordic Semiconductor usbd_cdc_acm PCA10059 nRF52840 Dongle Example

 In the interest of expanding availability of examples for this device, I have adapted the usbd_cdc_acm example to the nRF5280 Dongle (PCA10059) from the nRF52840 DK (PCA10056).